 Mankato Clinic Tree of Forts Climber

 One of the exhibits that will immediately grab your attention is the enormous Mankato Clinic Tree of Forts Climber.
 This indoor tree house features a 17′ suspension bridge and six different “forts” or rooms where your kids can hang out.
-The forts are connected by a series of tubes and bridges.
+A series of tubes and bridges connect the forts to each other.
 Inside the forts, there are beautiful murals that are sure to inspire your children’s imaginations.
 Rather than crawl up the tube to get to the first fort, I sent my camera up with the kids to take pictures of the fort and murals.
 My camera survived and they took some great pictures!

 Grow it Gallery

 The Grow It Gallery is one of the most beautiful exhibits I have seen.
 There is a gorgeous mural on the back wall that shows a scene of a Minnesota family farm.
 Your kids will love to climb aboard the restored antique tractor and pretend to drive.
 Kid’s will also love collecting eggs from the chicken coop!
 A large train table features a model of a farm and a feed mill/elevator where a train takes the crops to market.
 They can pretend to be a farmer by the garden where crops can be planted and harvested.
 After your kids harvest their crops, meet them at the store and kitchen where they can serve you up some “locally grown” produce.
 Regardless of what kind of toys your kids like to play with, there will be something that will grab their attention.